Prize Book

 24.

-Any item sewn using the fair theme "Sewing, Sowing and Growing"
+Any item sewn using the fair theme "Soak up the Sun, Sights and Sounds"

 Miscellaneous Crafts: